sshark/thrillingbytes/Looking at A Monad Through An Example.md

 # Looking at A Monad Through An Example
 There are many articles written about Monad.
-I want to explain from the practical prespective using an example and then  show what a Monad is.
+I want to show how a Monad is used in practice with an example and then  explain wha a Monad is.
 Let's begin right away.

 *The code snippet in this article is using Scala 3 syntax*